bpcreech/blog/content/post/mini-racer-v0.12.2.md

 ### Breaking up the Python code

-As of `v0.7.0` PyMiniRacer was basically a single file, 519 lines of code.
+As of `v0.7.0` PyMiniRacer was basically a single Python file, 519 lines of code.

-As of `v0.11.1` that file was up to 1,355 lines of code.
+As of `v0.11.1` that Python file was up to 1,355 lines of code.
 This was quickly growing beyond manageability!

 So I split it up.
-The largest file is now 473 LoC.
+The largest Python file is now 473 LoC.

 Splitting up code is always an exercise in breaking the code down into component parts, drawing out a DAG (hopefully acyclic!), and lumping things back together